 This is a one-off fee charged by some lenders where the LTV (see above) is more than around 70%.
 The fee is used by the lender to buy insurance to protect itself in case your property has to be taken into possession and then sold for less that your outstanding mortgage debt.
 It is important to note that the insurance covers the lender, and not the borrower - indeed, if a claim is paid out under such insurance, the insurers generally have the right to recover the claim from you.

 In the context of mortgages, a lender’s written estimate of the monthly payments you would make under a particular loan agreement, together with the costs to set it up.

 This is an alternative way of arranging a mortgage, and works differently to a Capital & Interest (Repayment) Mortgage.
 Your monthly repayments to the lender are only made up of interest, and do not go any way towards reducing your mortgage balance.
 Instead, you pay a separate monthly amount into an investment policy (for example an endowment policy or an Individual Savings Account (ISA)), the aim of which is to grow throughout the term and then repay the mortgage loan.
 However it is not guaranteed to do so, and you may find that the proceeds of your investment policy are not enough to repay the mortgage debt.
 It is your responsibility to ensure that a suitable investment policy is in place to repay the mortgage at the end of the term, and also to ensure that adequate life cover is in place to cover the mortgage debt, otherwise your home could be at risk.

 This stands for Insurance Premium Tax, and is a tax payable on all UK general Insurance policies.
-The rate is currently 5% but is subject to government change.

 This stands for Individual Savings Account, and is an investment product which has certain tax advantages.